CURO: Curriculum Learning for Relative Overgeneralization

 \section{Experimental Setup}

-All algorithms are implemented in the PyMARL2 framework~\citep{hu2021rethinking}, where the baseline QMIX is fine-tuned for better performance.
+All value-based MARL algorithms are implemented in the PyMARL2 framework~\citep{hu2021rethinking}, where the baseline QMIX is fine-tuned for better performance.
 For SMAC, we use the latest version SC2.4.10.
 Note that performance is not always comparable across versions.
-Our experiments can collect $10$ million samples within $6$ hours with a Core i7-11700K CPU and a RTX 3090 GPU.

-All our experiments use \(\varepsilon\)-greedy action exploration strategy.
+For both SMAC and predator-prey, the sequence of negative reward scaling $p$ in source tasks selected by CURO is $<0>$.
+All experiments use \(\varepsilon\)-greedy action exploration strategy.
 In CURO-QMIX, \(\varepsilon\) does not reset for each transfer learning step.
 Instead, it follows its predetermined annealing schedule, linearly decaying from $1.0$ to $0.05$ over $400k$ time steps.
-For SMAC, the sequence of candidate reward function selected by CURO is $<0.5, 0>$.
-The replay buffer for SMAC and predator-prey contains the most recent $5000$ episodes.
-For predator-prey, the sequence of candidate reward function selected by CURO is $<-1, 0>$.
-The replay buffer contains the most recent $1000$ episodes.
+The replay buffer for SMAC and predator-prey contains the most recent $5000$ and $1000$ episodes respectively.
 For all experiments, 8 rollouts for parallel sampling are used to obtain samples from the environments.
 We sample batches of $128$ episodes uniformly from the replay buffer and train on fully unrolled episodes.
-All the agent networks are the same as those in QMIX~\cite{rashid2020monotonic}.
-For QMIX, QPLEX, and WQMIX, the mixing network settings are the same as those in PyMARL2~\cite{hu2021rethinking} respectively.
+All the agent networks are the same as those in QMIX~\citep{rashid2020monotonic}.
+For QMIX, QPLEX, and WQMIX, all the hyperparameters are the same as the default values in PyMARL2~\citep{hu2021rethinking}.
 All target networks are periodically updated every $200$ training steps.
-All neural networks are trained using Adam optimizer with learning rate $0.001$.
+All networks are trained using Adam optimizer with learning rate $0.001$.
 We set the discount factor \(\gamma\) = 0.99 for all experiments.

 The experiments of MaMuJoCo are run in the HARL framework \citep{zhong2023heterogeneousagent,liu2023maximum}.
 The negative reward scaling factor and the curriculum designed for each environment are shown in Table ~\ref{curriculum}.
 For CoupledHalfCheetah environment, negative reward scaling is applied only if the average displacement of two agents is negative.
 Training on each source task is early stopped when it is close to convergence to improve sample efficiency.
 In Ant, HalfCheetah, CoupledHalfCheetah, each training on source tasks is set to 3 million time steps.
 In Walker2d, two source tasks are set up for HATRPO.
 It is successively trained 3 million time steps on each of them.

 The hyperparameters used are shown in Table ~\ref{commonhyperparamamujoco},~\ref{hyperparamamujocohappo},~\ref{hyperparamamujocohatrpo}.
 They are set according to the fine-tuned hyperparameters in HARL, only with minor differences.